Dawittekle/TsereAlutawi/README.md

 ## 🤝 Contribute

-If you want to contribute, contact me!
+If you want to contribute to add multiple language, contact me!

 ## 📜 License